omphe/omphe.github.io/_posts/2014-10-10-force-of-habit-month-1-review.md

 In frustration, I started hitting the reset button every 2 seconds. *BINGO*!
 The board flashed and then after reinstalling, the bed started heating.

-> I was warned a month ago that 3D printing was a slow and frustrating pursuit, particularly if you build your own printer.
+I was warned a month ago that 3D printing was a slow and frustrating pursuit, particularly if you build your own printer.
 "Expect lots of frustration and tinkering".
-This turned out to be true, but once again the {"troubleshooting has served as an apprenticeship into the workings of the 3D printer and more importantly into the attributes and potential of the materials it consumes and creates"}.
+This turned out to be true, but once again the troubleshooting has served as an apprenticeship into the workings of the 3D printer and more importantly into the attributes and potential of the materials it consumes and creates.

 I'm now getting awesome prints with consistent results and am reinspired with the printing.
 The magic combination appears to be: